zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 Although ngModel is a valid Angular directive, it isnt available by default.
 It belongs to the optional <b>FormsModule</b> and we must opt-in to using it.

 # AppModule

+Angular needs to know how the pieces of this application fit together and what other files and libraries the app requires.
+This information is called metadata.

+Some of the metadata is in the @Component decorators we added to our component classes that we mentioned earlier.
+Other critical metadata is in @ngModule decorators.
+The most important @ngModule decorator annotates the top-level AppModule class.
+The Angular CLI generated an AppModule class in <b>src/app/app.module.ts</b>.
+This is where we opt-in to the <b>FormsModule</b>.